Peña Bajenza: Views

-The views at the top of the mountain are with no doubt one of the most beautiful all around La Rioja.
+The views at the top of the mountain are some of the most beautiful all around La Rioja.
 From there, several villages and the main city of the province can be seen.
-The views are definitely not suitable for people with dizziness.
-Most of the channel of the Iregua river can be seen, specifically throughout the route of the road which joins Soria and Logroño.
-Just below the almost vertical wall of the rocks, it is situated the village of Islallana (the place where we started for), 300 meters underneath the top.
+Most of the channel of the Iregua river can be seen, in addition to the road which joins Soria and Logroño.
+The village of Islallana is located 300 meters below a vertical rock wall.

 In the North-West Moncalvillo and Peña Moya can be seen, in the South-West, the Castle of Viguera, which is the second summit in one of the most typical routes.
 Also Rodalillo, Arnedo and Peña Aldera are situated in the East, and Viguera ,Nalda, Albelda de Iregua and Logroño on the West.